 When You Have the Right to File a Wrongful Death Lawsuit in Florida

-Florida Statutes § 768.19 gives individuals the right to file a lawsuit and seek damages after the death of loved ones, as long as they would have had the right to bring a claim for damages had they survived their injuries.
-Wrongful death lawsuits are possible when a person dies as a result of negligence, default, or breach of contract or warranty, including when accidents occur on navigable waters.
+Florida Statutes § 768.19 grants individuals the right to file a lawsuit and seek damages after the death of a loved one, as long as they would have had the right to bring a claim for damages had they survived their injuries.
+In other words, if the decedent would have had grounds for a personal injury lawsuit, you may have grounds for a wrongful death case.

-Damages in Wrongful Death Lawsuits
+Damages in Florida Wrongful Death Lawsuits

 Damages Spouses May be Eligible to Collect